 As an experienced language learner, Brown says that the educational environment in a world language classroom is distinct from other academic settings because of its collaborative nature.

 "You're forced to work in groups because language is about speaking and conveying ideas to others" and in this sense, "mimics the workforce more generally," he said.

 Unlike academic scholars, a group in which he includes himself, who spend much time alone conducting research, writing, and not speaking to anyone, the language classroom models a real-job environment that requires people to depend on, wait for, and work collaboratively with others everyday.
 It is one of the reasons why Brown believes that universities across the country should stop eliminating language programs.

 "More than other humanities disciplines, language already has that innate ability to prepare people for the real world," he said.

-The study of Russian has not only boosted Brown’s professional competence and linguistic skills, but it has also taught him about himself.
-He has had the opportunity to reflect on how he learns, studies, what kinds of material he masters more easily (writing, test taking, memorizing rules) versus what he finds more demanding (comprehending spoken speech, especially marked by diverse accents, and speaking).
+The study of Russian has not only boosted Brown's professional competence and linguistic skills, but it has also taught him about himself.
+He has had the opportunity to reflect on how he learns, studies and what kinds of material he masters more easily (writing, test taking, memorizing rules) versus what he finds more demanding (comprehending spoken speech, especially marked by diverse accents, and speaking).

 He says that challenges in language learning "can make you question your confidence, particularly if you're in another country and struggle with speaking, but it can also improve your confidence as you get better."
 Brown, who describes himself as naturally shy, has found that building his confidence in the language helped me boost his personal confidence in general.